Anthony Avent

 Upon being drafted 15th overall by the Bucks, Avent went on to instead sign with Phonola Caserta of the Italian League.
 He made this decision after failing to reach a satisfactory contract with the Bucks.
-After one season in Italy, Avent signed a four year deal with the Bucks, beginning with a $500,000 installment in his first season and increasing in $150,000 increments in each of the succeeding three seasons.
-Thus, Avent would make $950,000 in the fourth year of his contract.
-His average salary would be $725,000 per season.
+After one season in Italy, Avent signed a four-year deal with the Bucks, beginning with a $500,000 installment in his first season and increasing in $150,000 increments in each of the succeeding three seasons.
+Thus, Avent made $950,000 in the fourth year of his contract.

 In the 1996–97 season he played in several games for the perennially powerful Greek team Panathinaikos, and in 2001 he played for PAOK BC.